mattshoe/kdux/docs/dsl.md

 ## Creating a Store

-You can create a store using the `kdux.store` function provided by the DSL.
-The lambda allows you to configure any additional functionality you want your `Store` to have, such as debouncing, action logging, batched dispatches, etc.
+You can create a store using the `store(...) {...}` function provided by the DSL.
+The lambda allows you to configure any additional functionality you want your `Store` to have, such as debouncing, action logging, buffered dispatches, and any other functionality you could come up with.

 Note that the lambda and all functions inside it are entirely optional.
 Only `initialState` and `reducer` are required.